tuan188/MGiGen/README.md

 ## 5. Create init method for model:

-Copy model to the pasteboard then use command:
+Copy the model to the pasteboard then run the command:

 ```
 $ igen init